djds23/deanstream/README.md

 this branch will replace the master eventually!

+update! there is a light!

+So here is the deal,
+use local memory to store the primary id from the video check that id before we write the html.

+the jquery needs to be entirely redone for this. but it seems like the right thing todo. avoid the while loop. another excuse to write javascript!

 Now with 0.1 less SQLALCHEMY! here comes the database mess! make sure to use sqlalchemy 0.7.10! there is an error with .8!